Norman Rockwell Museum

-The Norman Rockwell Museum is an art museum in Stockbridge, Massachusetts, dedicated to the art of Norman Rockwell.
+The Norman Rockwell Museum is an art museum in Stockbridge, Massachusetts, United States, dedicated to the art of Norman Rockwell.
 It is home to the world's largest collection of original Rockwell art.
 The museum also hosts traveling exhibitions pertaining to American illustration.

 History

 The museum was founded in 1969 in Stockbridge, Massachusetts, where Rockwell lived the last 25 years of his life.
 Originally located on Main Street in a building known as the Old Corner House, the museum moved to its current location 24 years later, opening to the public on April 3, 1993.
 The current museum building was designed by 2011 Driheaus Prize winner and New Classical architect Robert A. M. Stern.

 Collection

 In addition to 574 original works of art by Rockwell, the museum also houses the Norman Rockwell Archives, a collection of more than 100,000 items, including photographs, fan mail, and various business documents.
 In 2014, the Famous Artists School donated its archives, including process drawings by Rockwell, who was one of its founding faculty members (in 1948), to the museum.

 Works by Rockwell at the museum include: